GoogleCloudPlatform/developer-journey-app/infra/README.md

     --role="roles/secretmanager.secretAccessor"
 ```

-6. Create a new secret for Cloud Run (Next.js app) container with [Secret Manager](Secret Manager).
+6. Create a new secret for Cloud Run (Next.js app) container with [Secret Manager].
 This will populate the
 `NEXTAUTH_SECRET` environment variable required by [`next-auth`](https://next-auth.js.org/configuration/options).

 ```bash